gemugoddess/AEGCN/README.md

 ## Dataset

-We provide two processed datasets: Tiachi (dataset in paper) and lastfm (just for fast debug).
+We provide the Tiachi dataset used in paper.

 Format of Tianchi: user_id,item_id,olditemcategory,itemcategory